The Definitive Guide to the Best Drum Kits

 The SST of Pearl is a unique technique to the brand designed to achieve the ideal air chamber.
 The inner of this kit is made of Asian faux mahogany which adds to the rich and deep tones produced by the drums.
 While the said material isn’t the same as that of top ranges of Pearl, it is still attractive nonetheless.

 Pearl employs its Opti-Loc isolation bracket for the two mounted toms for increased stability.
-The snare and cymbals stands, meanwhile, have a Uni-lock feature that allows the drummer to achieve the exact position he craves.
+The snare and cymbals stand, meanwhile, have a Uni-lock feature that allows the drummer to achieve the exact position he craves.
 Topping off the list of exciting features is a brushed silver and oral bass pedal.

 The snare drum, however, is the weakest link of this set as it is very lightweight.
 Drummers should also take some time in tuning it to yield a good sound.